-I wrote a review for The Englewood Review of Books, and you can read it here.
+I reviewed Clare Carlisle’s Philosopher of the Heart, a “Kierkegaardian biography,” telling his tale through the lens of his own philosophical style.
+The review has now posted to The Englewood Review of Books, and you can read it here.

 There are a million Bibles out there.
 For many years, I’ve been a strong advocate of choosing a scholarly, reliable translation of the Scriptures with simple cross-referencing tools, a few detailed maps, and a helpful index.
 For study, I’ve been partial to the NIV, NRSV, and NASB translations.
 Alongside of a reputable Bible, I’ve recommended obtaining a one-volume commentary, an atlas, and a Bible dictionary.
 I think those are cornerstones in any home library.
 With all the choices that are out there, it has been my preference to keep things streamlined and simple.